collectiveidea/audited/README.md

 $ rake db:migrate
 ```

 If you're using PostgreSQL, then you can use `rails generate audited:install --audited-changes-column-type jsonb` (or `json`) to store audit changes natively with its JSON column types.
+If you're using something other than integer primary keys (e.g. UUID) for your User model, then you can use `rails generate audited:install --audited-user-id-column-type uuid` to customize the `audits` table `user_id` column type.

 #### Upgrading